apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ukraine says Russian strike killed 51 in one of the deadliest attacks of the war**
+**Treasury-Bond Collapse Ranks Among the Worst Market Crashes in History**

-You can read more about it [here](https://www.cnn.com/2023/10/05/europe/kupiansk-ukraine-attack-zelensky-intl/index.html).
+You can read more about it [here](https://markets.businessinsider.com/news/bonds/treasury-bond-yields-market-selloff-market-crashes-dot-com-bubble-2023-10).

 ## Requirements
 - Python 3.8